darrenjrobinson/powershell_module_identitynow/README.md

 ### v1.0.6 and later ##

-No dependencies. v1.0.6 and later is compatable with PowerShell Desktop 5+ and PowerShell Core 6+ / PowerShell 7
+No dependencies. v1.0.6 and later is compatible with PowerShell Desktop 5+ and PowerShell Core 6+ / PowerShell 7

 ### v1.0.5 and earlier ##